DohaNaga/Off-target-P-ML/README.md

 # Off-target modelling
-This repository contains the necessary scripts to build the binary off-target models explained in the paper using (1) A neural network framework (2)An autmomated machine learning framework (via Autogluon) and calculate the corresponding evaluation metrics for each model.
+This repository contains the necessary scripts to build the binary off-target models explained in the paper using (1) A neural network framework (2)An automated machine learning framework (via Autogluon) and calculate the corresponding evaluation metrics and graphs for each model.

 ## Support: doha.naga@roche.com